Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 # License
 CaPP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 CaPP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).

 # Citing the program
-If you use the CaPP software in your work, please cite:
+If you use the CaPP software in your work, please cite the Github download address:
-CaPP, github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP
+CaPP, available at github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP

 # Dependencies for the GUI
 - python 2.7
 - wxpython
 - matplotlib
 python packages can easily be managed by e.g. Enthought Canopy

 # Dependencies for developers and users of Linux
 - To recompile the source code, a c-compiler is needed, e.g. gcc (Linux/MacOS) or Pelles C (Windows).

 # Different platforms
 Executables are made for MacOS and Windows
 Users of other OS should:
 1) compile Mainfunction.c and call the executable "capp"
         >> gcc Mainfunction.c -o capp
 2) place the executable, capp, in the same folder as CaPP.py
 3) Run CaPP
         >> python CaPP.py

-CaPP has been tested on MacOS and Windows
+CaPP has been tested on MacOS 10.12 (Sierra) and Windows Vista

 # Running the program, GUI mode
 To start the GUI, type in the terminal: